Kataragama

-The ancient Kiri Vehera Buddhist stupa, which is believed to be built by the regional king Mahasena in the 3rd century BCE is also a major attraction in Kataragama area.
+The ancient Kiri Vehera Buddhist stupa, which is believed to be built by the regional king Mahasena in the 6th century BC is also a major attraction in Kataragama area.

 The town has a venerable history dating back to the last centuries BCE.
 It was the seat of government of many Sinhalese kings during the days of Rohana kingdom.

 Since the 1950s the town has undergone many improvements with successive governments investing in public transportation, medical facilities, and business development and hotel services.
 It adjoins the popular Yala National Park.

 Etymology

 The first reference to this village by this name is in the 6th century AD Pali chronicle Mahavamsa, referring to the place as Kājaragāma.
 It is mentioned in Mahavamsa that the nobles of Kajaragama were among those took part in the festival of the Bodhi Tree when it was brought over by Sangamitta Theri.
 Some scholars derive Kataragama from Karthikeya Grama, literally meaning Village of Kartikeya, which was shortened in Pali as Kājaragāma and later evolved to Kataragama.
 However, not all scholars accept this explanation.

 The literal Sinhalese meaning of Kataragama is the "village in the desert", due to its location in a dry area, stemmed from the words Katara meaning Desert and gama meaning village.